Two-Stage Robust Sparse Gradient Methods for Regression Under Heavy-Tailed Designs: Proofs for the Deterministic Convergence Analysis

-In this subsection, we present an auxiliary lemma used in the proof.
-This lemma shows that the hard-thresholding operator is nearly non-expansive when the working sparsity level sufficiently exceeds the true sparsity, from Lemma 3.3 of \cite{li2016nonconvex}.
-We restate the result below for self-containedness.
+In this subsection, we present an auxiliary lemma used in the following proof.
+This lemma shows that the hard-thresholding operator is nearly non-expansive when the working sparsity level sufficiently exceeds the true sparsity.
+The result follows from Lemma 3.3 of \cite{li2016nonconvex}; we restate it below for completeness.

 \begin{lemma}[Vector Hard Thresholding Property] Let $\bbm{\theta}^*\in \mathbb R^p$ and $\Vert \bbm{\theta}^* \Vert_0 \leq k^*$.
 For any $k > k^*$ and any vector $\bbm{\theta} \in \mathbb{R}^p$, the following inequality holds: